DavideR2020/NOSA/doc/source/doc.md

 	return spikes
 ```

-Where `y` is the data, `thresh` is the minimal amplitude threshold and `distance` is the user-set distance.
+Where `y` is the data, `thresh` is the minimal amplitude threshold and `interval` is the user-set interval.
 First, all the time points where the data is over the threshold and a local maximum are collected in a list.
-Second, for all pairs of time points that are not further away than the user-set distance, the time point whose data point is smaller is removed from the list.
+Second, for all pairs of time points that are not further away than the user-set interval, the time point whose data point is smaller is removed from the list.
 The resulting list is the list of time points where a spike is detected.

 Finally, after the spikes were detected, some other interesting values, namely the spike frequency, the mean amplitude, the spike train, and the spike amplitudes are collected.
+To calculate τDecay, the [SciPy](#software-nosa-uses-and-their-licenes) method `scipy.optimize.curve_fit` is used to fit an exponential function to a part of the data.
+This part begins at the peak of the spike, its duration is half of the parameter `minimum interval` that is set by the user.
+Then, τDecay is the time constant of the exponential function.

 #### BurstDetection